 The Reforms and Planning and Design Code scope and scale is substantial, and Council have identified fundamental changes of many established Development Plan policy directions through our review and testing.
-The Council is concerned with the lack of engagement on detail and policy refinement.
+The Council is concerned the lack of engagement on detail and policy refinement, and subsequently encourages the Commission to undertake an additional proofing period before final implementation.